msandifo/reprosci/2018/008/Readme.md

 ## U.S. Coal Bed methane - boom and bust

-For a while, in the 1990’s and early 2000’s, coal bed methane was the market darling for US gas producers.
-Producion in the Powder River Basin in Wyoming and the San Juan Basin in the four corners skyrocketed.
-By 2008, CBM accounted for around 8% of the US methane production.
+For a while, in the 1990’s and early 2000’s, coal bed methane was the market darling of US gas producers.
+Production in the Powder River Basin (PRB), in Wyoming, and the San Juan Basin, in the four corners, skyrocketed.
+By 2008, the CBM fields accounted for around 8% of the US methane production.

-But the last 10 years have not been kind fro CBM investors, with CBM fields progressively losing market share to shale gas the rise of which has been simply extraordinary since 2006.
-Shale gas now makes up for more than 50% of total US gas production, and has rendered the CBM basins as heartbreak country.
-PPRB CBM production has dropped to just 20% of its peak in just 10 years.
+But the last 10 years have not been kind to CBM investors, with CBM fields progressively losing market share to shale gas, the rise of which sicne 2006 has been nothing short of extraordinary.
+Shale gas now makes up for more than 50% of total US gas production, and has rendered the CBM basins heartbreak country.
+PRB CBM production has dropped to just 20% of its peak in just 10 years.

-In the mid 200’ there were over 20000 CBM wells, increasing at a rate of more than 2000 a year.
-The story of demise is documented in [Coalbed
-Methane: Boom, Bust and Hard Lessons](https://www.wyohistory.org/encyclopedia/coalbed-methane-boom-bust-and-hard-lessons)
+In the mid 2000’s there were over 20000 CBM wells in the PRB, increasing at a rate of more than 2000 a year.
+The story of demise is documented in [Coalbed Methane: Boom, Bust and Hard Lessons](https://www.wyohistory.org/encyclopedia/coalbed-methane-boom-bust-and-hard-lessons)

 As at mid November, 2018, there were 3584 abandoned or orphaned wells,